 Informational Class Visits

 We can attend your class and give a 10-minute presentation that introduces your students to the KU Writing Center, our website, and our services.
 Instructors of record must be present during class visits as their input is essential.
 Class Visits are not Workshops.
 To schedule a visit, click here.
-If you have any questions, email our Workshop Coordinator, Giselle Scott, at firstname.lastname@example.org.
+If you have any questions, email our Workshop Coordinator, Adam Mills, at firstname.lastname@example.org.

 We encourage you to include this information about the KU Writing Center in your course syllabi: